Bihari Lal Bishnoi

-Biharilal Bishnoi (born 25 August 1979) is a member of the Rajasthan Legislative Assembly.
-He is a member of the Bharatiya Janata Party, and represents the Nokha assembly constituency in Bikaner District.
+Biharilal Bishnoi (born 25 August 1979) is former member of the Rajasthan Legislative Assembly from Nokha.
+He is a member of Bharatiya Janata Party.

+In 2023 Rajasthan Legislative Assembly elections, he lost to Sushila Dudi.

 Political life

 Biharilal won the election from Nokha for the first time in 2018.
 Even before that, he faced defeat twice in 2008 and 2013.